European-Unified-ID/euid-docs-preview/preview/docs/endpoints/post-identity-map.md

 The response is encrypted only if the HTTP status code is 200.
 Otherwise, the response is not encrypted.
 :::

-A successful decrypted response returns the raw UID2s and salt bucket IDs for the specified email addresses, phone numbers, or their respective hashes.
+A successful decrypted response returns the raw UID2s for the specified email addresses, phone numbers, or their respective hashes.

 ```json
 {